zuora/sdk-java-samples/doc/models/bill-cycle-day.md

 # Bill Cycle Day

 The day of the month when a bill run generates invoices for an account. `AUTO_SET` sets the billing cycle day to the same day as the start date of the first recurring charge on the account.
+For month-end specify `_31`.

 ## Enumeration